-Since the publication of the Prevent Strategy in 2010 (revised 2021), there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
+Since the publication of the Prevent Strategy in 2010 (revised December 2023), there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
+To "tackle the ideological causes of terrorism".
 Extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation.